MicrosoftDocs/azure-devops-docs/docs/boards/queries/link-type-reference.md

 ### Link type attributes

-The following table provides descriptions for each of the link type attributes returned by **witadmin**, the REST API, or **azure boards** CLI.
+The following table provides descriptions for each of the link type attributes returned by **azure boards** CLI or the REST API.

 :::row:::